J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |deleteTree |if true current key and all children will be deleted. if there are children and this is false and error is thrown. |

-#### RegistryHelper.DeleteValue(Microsoft.Win32.RegistryKey,System.String)
+#### Useful.Utilities.RegistryHelper.DeleteValue(Microsoft.Win32.RegistryKey,System.String)

 Deletes the value from a given key.
-To delete the key use [RegistryHelper.DeleteKey(Microsoft.Win32.RegistryKey,System.Boolean)]
+To delete the key use[Useful.Utilities.RegistryHelper.DeleteKey(Microsoft.Win32.RegistryKey,System.Boolean)]

 | Parameter | Description |